-Jonathan’s practice encompasses the full range of antitrust matters including mergers, joint ventures, and civil non-merger investigations.
-Clients and industry observers often laud Jonathan for his ability to develop pragmatic solutions to highly complex problems.
-Jonathan is particularly adept at distilling complex legal and technical issues for a wide range of audiences, including regulators, business people, government officials, and the media.
+Clients turn to Jonathan for his ability to develop pragmatic solutions to complex problems.
+A skillful communicator, Jonathan demonstrates a unique talent for simplifying complex legal, economic, and technical issues across a wide range of audiences, including regulators, businesspeople, government officials, and the media.

-Leading industry publications regularly rank Jonathan among the nation’s top antitrust lawyers:
+Industry publications rank Jonathan among the nation's top antitrust lawyers:

 •Law360 honored Jonathan as one of the top five antitrust lawyers under the age of 40;